 The Pine Needle is a learning laboratory for the journalism side of our department.
-The newspaper is advised by Dr. Tony Curtis and Dr. Judy Curtis who integrate the publication into the preparation we offer mass communication students for careers in all forms of mass media journalism.
+The newspaper is advised by Dr. Judy Curtis and Dr. Tony Curtis who integrate the publication into the preparation we offer mass communication students for careers in all forms of mass media journalism.
 Mass Comm majors and non-majors work side-by-side to earn academic credit for writing, editing, designing and publishing the newspaper in print 14 times a year with 20 to 32 pages in two sections in each issue.
 The newspaper also is published online with a website, podcasts, and video news reports.
-The paper has won numerous national and North Carolina awards, including first place five years in a row from the American Scholastic Press Association in their annual newspaper competition among all universities with more than 2,500 students.
+The paper has won numerous national and North Carolina awards, including first place six years in a row from the American Scholastic Press Association in their annual newspaper competition among all universities with more than 2,500 students.
 The newspaper office is Old Main, room 253.

 WNCP-TV also is a learning laboratory, for our broadcasting students.
 The station provides hands-on experiences so students can acquire and hone technical skills and put theory into practice.
 Local origination programming is produced by our students and faculty in class and as part of department extracurricular productions.
 WNCP-TV programs serve regional audiences via our cable channel and other distribution.
 Student broadcasters are guided by Professors Dr. Jamie Litty, Terence Dollard, and Dr. Jason Hutchens.
 Studio, control room, and editing suites are on the first floor of Old Main.

 WNCP Radio, The Hawk is another learning laboratory, for our broadcasting students.
 The station streams music, talk and sports around the clock, providing hands-on experiences so students can learn and grow their technical skills and put theory into practice.
 Student broadcasters are guided by Professor Dr. Jamie Litty.
 The control room is on the first floor of Old Main.